 Check the ZIP

-If you’re downloading from the official WordPress theme or plugin repositories, your ZIP file should be good to go.
-However, software from other sources may require some more action on your part before you can upload to your website.
+Your ZIP file should be good to go if you’re downloading from the official WordPress theme or plugin repositories.
+However, software from other sources may require some more action on your part before you can upload it to your website.

 For example, there are commercial themes that provide more than just the installable files within a ZIP archive.
 You may have to extract another ZIP archive contained within for installation/update purposes.
 If you’re unsure, open up the archive first to see what you’re dealing with.